-This work was supported NSF Grant DMR-0549198 and ONR Grant N00014-05-1-0054.
-We acknowledge useful discussions with J.F.
-Scott, M.T.
-Dove, K.M.
-Rabe and D.R.
-Hamann.
+This work was supported by NSF Grant No. DMR-0549198 and ONR Grant No. N00014-05-1-0054.
+We acknowledge useful discussions with J. F. Scott, M. T. Dove, K. M. Rabe, and D. R. Hamann.

-APPENDIX A: COMPARISON WITH RIGID-UNIT GEOMETRY
+APPENDIX: COMPARISON WITH RIGID-UNIT GEOMETRY

-In a picture in which the rigid-unit constraints are perfectly enforced, it turns out that the structures of $\tilde{\alpha}$ and $\tilde{\beta}$ symmetry are completely determined by a single parameter, which can be taken to be the volume V per formula unit relative to the corresponding value V_0 in the ideal cubic structure.
-(That is, V_0 is the volume below which rigid distortions start to appear, as explained in Sec.
+In a picture in which the rigid-unit constraints are perfectly enforced, it turns out that the structures of $\tilde{\alpha}$ and $\tilde{\beta}$ symmetries are completely determined by a single parameter, which can be taken to be the volume V per formula unit relative to the corresponding value $V_0$ in the ideal-cubic structure.
+(That is, $V_0$ is the volume below which rigid distortions start to appear, as explained in Sec.
 III A.) In this Appendix, we check to see how closely our structures, as optimized from the first-principles calculations, match with this elementary model.